-Hemorrhoids, also known as piles, are swollen blood vessels around the rectum and anus.
-These blood vessels become dilated and inflamed when excess strain is applied while passing stools.
+Hemorrhoids, commonly called piles, are swollen blood vessels around the rectum and anus.
+These blood vessels become inflamed and dilated when excess strain is applied while passing stools.
 While more common in adults, hemorrhoids in teenagers are also a possibility.
-Piles can occur internally or externally and may cause irritation, bleeding, and pain around the anal opening (1).
+Piles can occur either internally or externally and may cause irritation, bleeding, and pain around the anal opening (1).
 Read this post to know more about the types, symptoms, causes, diagnosis, home remedies, complications, treatment, and prevention of hemorrhoids in teenagers.

 Symptoms Of Hemorrhoids In Teenagers

 - Blood can be seen on the toilet paper or on the stools after defecation.

 - Pain near the anal area due to enlarged blood vessels.

 - Discomfort in sitting for long periods due to soreness near the anal region.

 - Painful bowel movements and a feeling of obstruction near the anus.

 - The pain continues for two to three days, and the enlargement might continue for one or two weeks (2).

 Some of the common observable symptoms of teenage Hemorrhoids include:

 There are two types of hemorrhoids: